5Gears0Chill/code-learning/dotnet-core/sub-sections/mvc.md

 # MVC - All Things MVC

-One of the more popular and powerful features of Dotnet Core is Microsoft's MVC Capabilities.
-This section is to show case some of the useful things Ive learnt and thought it useful to share.
+One of the more popular and powerful features of DotNet Core is Microsoft's MVC Capabilities.
+This section is to show case some of the useful things I've learnt and thought it useful to share.
 Note this is not a full guide to what MVC is and how it works but rather, common things that took me quite a while to figure out.
 A collection of tricks and learnings.

 ## Some Useful Links to Get You Started With MVC